 Construction delayed on Southern California-Las Vegas train

-LAS VEGAS (AP) — Officials say construction on a high-speed train line between Southern California and Las Vegas will likely be delayed two years after the project failed to secure tax abatements in Nevada.
+LAS VEGAS (AP) — Construction on a high-speed train line between Southern California and Las Vegas will likely be delayed two years after the project failed to secure tax abatements in Nevada, officials said.

-The Las Vegas Review-Journal reported Thursday that Virgin Trains USA had planned to start building the $4 billion project next year.
+Virgin Trains USA had planned to start next year building the $4 billion dual tracks running 185 miles (298 kilometers) along the Interstate 15 corridor, the Las Vegas Review-Journal reported Thursday.

-The company was seeking partial abatement of state sales and property taxes.
+The company, formerly named Brightline, was seeking partial abatement of state sales and property taxes, but talks with state lawmakers did not progress far enough to get into specific figures, said Bob O'Malley, the company's vice president of government affairs.

-The company's vice president of government affairs, Bob O'Malley, says Virgin Trains was looking to obtain the tax abatements during this legislative session, but it didn't come to fruition.
+"If we had been able to do something this session, we were ready to start construction in 2020," O'Malley said.

 Information from: Las Vegas Review-Journal, http://www.lvrj.com